arafato/azure-core-concepts-book/README.md

 See [https://blogs.technet.microsoft.com/enterprisemobility/2016/09/15/cleaning-up-the-azure-ad-and-microsoft-account-overlap/](https://blogs.technet.microsoft.com/enterprisemobility/2016/09/15/cleaning-up-the-azure-ad-and-microsoft-account-overlap/) for details

 #### Subscriptions
+An Azure subscription is just a manageable group of resources for the accounting department.
 Every Azure subscription has a trust relationship with an Azure AD instance.
 This means that it trusts that directory to authenticate users, services, and devices.
-Multiple subscriptions can trust the same directory, but a subscription trusts only one directory.
+Multiple subscriptions can trust the same directory, but a subscription trusts one and only one directory.

 This trust relationship that a subscription has with a directory is unlike the relationship